 We hold the popular fireworks event, every year, in Manor Park, attracting many thousands of visitors to this fun and exciting evening.

-In the summer months, the park hosts funfairs and community events.
+During the year the park hosts funfairs, local community and charitable events.

 Find us